dgroomes/java-columnar-query-engine/README.md

-# java-in-memory-columnar-query-engine
+# java-columnar-query-engine

 NOT YET FULLY IMPLEMENTED

-A toy Java implementation of a query engine over in-memory, columnar, schema-ful data.
+A toy Java implementation of a query engine over columnar, schema-ful, in-memory data.

 ## Overview